 JMHS has close links with primary schools to ensure smooth transition for all students and operates an efficient system of identification, programme planning and monitoring to meet the individual needs of students.
-Our Special Educational Needs and Disabilities Co-ordinator (SENDCo), Miss Sally King, has responsibility for SEND and is always willing to meet with parents to discuss a student's specific needs.
-Miss King can be contacted via sally.king@jmhs.hereford.sch.uk.
-Details of the JMHS SEND policy and SEND Information Report 2023-2024 can be found on the school website www.jmhs.hereford.sch.uk/about-us/policies/.
+Our Special Educational Needs and Disabilities Co-ordinator (SENDCo), Mrs Hayley Newnes, has responsibility for SEND and is always willing to meet with parents to discuss a student's specific needs.
+Mrs Newnes can be contacted via Hayley.Newnes@jmhs.hereford.sch.uk.

+Details of the JMHS SEND policy and SEND Information Report 2024-2025 can be found on the school website www.jmhs.hereford.sch.uk/about-us/policies/.